 - Trigger can get stuck if not properly maintained

 3. Hitachi NT65MA4 1-1/4 Inch to 2-1/2 Inch 15-Gauge Angled Finish Nailer with Air Duster – Best 15 Gauge Finish Nailer

 Hitachi is another well-known company for power tools, and this Hitachi NT65MAR 1-1/4 inch to 2-1/2 inch 15-gauge angled finish nailer with air duster is one of the top 15 gauge finish nailers on the market.

 This attractively stylish finish nailer features an air duster to help clear away dust and debris before you even begin working.
 The angled finish style of shooting allows you to use this accurately in different areas of your home or on different projects.

-The tool free jam release is an amazing addition to this power tool allows you to have a frustration free experience while using.
-The selective switch and tool less drive dial gives you the chance to adjust for any surface.
+The tool-free jam release is an amazing addition to this powerful tool allows you to have a frustration-free experience while using.
+The selective switch and tool-less drive dial give you the chance to adjust for any surface.
 This model also features a 360 degree rotating exhaust port.
 The nail magazine is an angled magazine.

 - Tool free jam clearning

 - Attractive body design

 - 360 degree rotating exhaust port